CESARBR/knot-cloud-websocket/README.md

 ## Event: "unregistered"

 Triggered when a device is unregistered from the cloud.
-Only `'app'` and users receive this event.
+Only apps (`'knot:app'`) and users receive this event.

 ### Arguments